 How to Pay for Energy Efficiency Upgrades

-Other benefits of financing sustainability projects include increased cash flow, potential tax benefits, the ability to avoid large down payments, and increased flexibility and control.
+Other benefits of financing sustainability projects include increased cash flow, potential tax benefits, potential tax benefits, no or low advance payments and increased, and increased flexibility and control.
 In addition, qualified applicants can often bundle engineering, development, installation and equipment costs into one, predictable monthly payment.

 Take These Steps for Sustainable Projects

 Businesses that are interested in undergoing a sustainability project but are unsure where to begin should consider these steps:

 Qualified engineering firms, equipment vendors and financial contacts can help identify the best energy-efficiency and renewable opportunities and can help analyze relative costs and savings of each.

 Before beginning, make sure the project and financing strategy align with the business’ overarching goals.